NAME

 DIAGNOSTICS

 Set the debug option when you instantiate a Amazon::Credentials object to output debug and diagnostic messages.
-Note that you must also set the insecure option if you want to output full diagnostics.
-WARNING: Full diagnostics may include credentials.
-Be careful not to expose these values in logs.

 CONFIGURATION AND ENVIRONMENT